htyffn/d4vd-store-clone/README.md

 This project is for **educational purposes only**.
 It is a personal exercise in web replication and does not aim to infringe on any copyrights.

-## Bootstrap Components Explanation

-Explanation of every single Bootstrap element used in the creation of this page.
-[Components Explanation](components-explanation.md)

 ---

 🔗 [Visit the Original Store](https://shop.d4vd.io/)